 One of the keys to glaucoma prevention is knowing whether you or your loved ones are at increased risk.
 Those with a higher risk should get a complete eye exam every one to two years, recommends the Glaucoma Research Group.
 You may be at risk for glaucoma if you:

-- Are of African-American, Irish, Russian, Japanese or other Asian, Hispanic, Inuit, or Scandinavian descent.
+- Are of African-American, Asian, Hispanic, Inuit, Irish, Russian or Scandinavian descent.

 - Are over age 40, and particularly if you are over age 60.